This post is an honest mom review of Taking Cara Babies after I bought her program and completed it.

-Not only are they helpful, and it gives you a place not to be judged for wanting to help your baby sleep independently, you feel a sense of camaraderie with one another.
+Not only are they helpful and give you a place not to be judged for wanting to help your baby sleep independently, but you also feel a sense of camaraderie with one another.

 Many women there have successfully sleep-trained their babies and are giving advice or are looking to sleep-train and want advice.

 Everyone has either been in the same position as you and got out of it or is currently in the same place you are.

 You have your tribe when you are in the process and motivational stories to keep you going!

 It is a judgment-free zone, so it is safe.

 If you are struggling with baby sleep and want to hear other success stories or ask for help on where to start, I strongly suggest the Respectful Sleep Training Group on Facebook.

 They helped me figure out the process of transitioning from swaddle to sleepsack, and it was great.